 The almighty “they” says get to the airport two hours before your flight, but you need to anticipate longer delays during the holiday season, both on the road and in the airport.

-The roads can be slammed, and that means it takes longer to get anywhere.
+The roads can be slammed with travelers, and that means it takes longer to get anywhere.

+So give yourself extra time.
 But, don’t get there too early.
-If you’re allowed to get to the airport three hours early, don’t get there four hours before your flight.
+If you’re allowed to get to the airport three hours before your flight, don’t get there four hours before.
 Your flight won’t be checking in yet, so you’ll just have to sit outside, staring at your phone until you’re able to check in.

 Expect delays.